UFResearchComputing/Linux_training/README.md

    >
    ```

-   You can keep typing the rest of the lines, so that it looks like this:
+   You can keep typing the rest of the lines so that it looks like this:

    ```bash
    [user@login1 molecules]$ for molecule in *.pdb